 - Are the terms on point?
 Does the agreement provide for what was agreed upon in the negotiations?
 Does it include all you want it to cover?
 Do the terms recognize all forms of contribution to the business, family home, and growth of investment funds, including forfeited opportunities to help one spouse develop their career, sharing of domestic responsibilities and child care?
 The law recognizes the money’s worth of childcare as a valuable family contribution to be part of the spousal support considerations.

 - Are the background facts sufficient to lay the groundwork in the event of a significant future change from the circumstances which existed at the time the agreement was negotiated?
 Does the agreement identify all sources of income for each partner or spouse, and identify mutual and individual expectations of the parties?
-Was reliable proof of the value of jointly and individually-owned property exchanged and was an independent valuation of the family enterprise conducted?
+Were reliable proof of the value of jointly and individually-owned property exchanged and was an independent valuation of the family enterprise conducted?
 Are health issues, joint family ventures, and excluded property documented and confirmed?

 - Substantive vs procedural: The provisions relating to the substantive legal issues form the essence of the agreement.
-These issues are framed as decisions which come into effect typically once the parents commence living separately, upon divorce if they are married and, if they wish, upon death of one or both spouses.
+These issues are framed as decisions which come into effect typically once the parents commence living separately, upon divorce if they are married and, if they wish, upon the death of one or both spouses.
 If there are legislated or equitable rights and obligations entitling a spouse or partner to a right or benefit, such as property sharing or division, then the contract needs to clearly articulate all aspects of that decision to be effective and enforceable.
-The large clusters of rights and obligations, if you will, relate to the children, property and spousal support.
-Within each of these clusters, there are a myriad of related issues to be decided.
+The large clusters of rights and obligations, if you will relate to the children, property, and spousal support.
+Within each of these clusters, there is a myriad of related issues to be decided.

 The procedural side of the agreement relates to when a provision takes effect and when it may terminate.
-There can be other provisions which relate to how to vary the terms of an agreement in the event of a substantial change in the assumptions and factual basis made at the time the agreement was executed by the partners or spouses.
+There can be other provisions that relate to how to vary the terms of an agreement in the event of a substantial change in the assumptions and factual basis made at the time the agreement was executed by the partners or spouses.
 The economic impact of those changes to meet the financial obligation by one party and its continued direct or indirect impact on the recipient party or child may require further action to rectify and remedy the resultant consequences.